-“Likely, your best course of action is to open a balance transfer card with no balance transfer fees,” says Horner.
+“Likely, your best course of action is to open a balance transfer card with no balance transfer fee,” says Horner.

-These cards currently have zero balance transfer fee and 0% APR promotions:
+These cards currently have a zero balance transfer fee and 0% APR promotions:

 “Some banks will periodically run special deals where they allow low or no balance transfer fees for a 30-day period,” says Allec.

 The catch is that these may be unadvertised until right before the promotion begins.
-Issuers and banks may also cap the number of customers who can take advantage of these special offers, so if you come across one, you’ll need to move quickly to cash in, says Allec.
+He says issuers and banks may also cap the number of customers who can take advantage of these special offers, so if you come across one, you’ll need to move quickly to cash in.

 Are balance transfer fees worth it?